Link groups of 4-manifolds: Abstract

 \section{Abstract}

-We introduce the notion of a flexible $2$-cell and use it to define invariants -- link groups -- of $4$-manifolds.
-Flexible cells combine some features of both surfaces and handlebodies, therefore the link group ${\lambda}(M)$ measures certain aspects of the handle structure of a $4$-manifold $M$.
-This group is a quotient of the fundamental group, and we construct examples of manifolds $M$ with ${\pi}_1(M)\neq {\lambda}(M)$.
-More detailed information is contained in a two-parameter family of link groups ${\lambda}_{i,j}(M)$.
-A generalization of the Milnor group is developed to formulate an obstruction to embeddability of flexible cells into $4$-space.
+The notion of a {\em Bing cell} is introduced, and it is used to define invariants, {\em link groups}, of $4$-manifolds.
+Bing cells combine some features of both surfaces and $4$-dimensional handlebodies, and the link group ${\lambda}(M)$ measures certain aspects of the handle structure of a $4$-manifold $M$.
+This group is a quotient of the fundamental group, and examples of manifolds are given with ${\pi}_1(M)\neq {\lambda}(M)$.
+The main construction of the paper is a generalization of the Milnor group, which is used to formulate an obstruction to embeddability of Bing cells into $4$-space.
+Applications to the A-B slice problem and to the structure of topological arbiters are discussed.